Vyxal/Vyxal/documentation/Tour.md

 ### Function Execution

-When a function is executed, it pops its arguments from the stack, and creates its own inner stack.
+When a function is executed, it pops its arguments from the stack, according to the argument list.
+These arguments are pushed to an inner stack.
 This inner stack is used for all operations within the function, and is destroyed when the function returns.
-This inner stack does not interact with the outer stack in any way - popping from an empty inner stack does not pop from the outer stack.
+This inner stack does not interact with the outer stack in any way, unless the function is marked with a `!` in the argument list.

+The function stores the first argument in the context variable `n`.
+This is the same `n` that is used in the for loop structure.
+The function will also store an additional value in the context variable `m`, depending on how the function was called.
+More on that in the next section.

+Functions can recursively call themselves by using the `x` element.
+This will execute the function again, taking its arguments from the inner stack.

+### Function Return

+When a function returns, it pushes whatever is on the top of the inner stack back onto the outer stack.